ritikmishra/anacreonlib/README.md

 objects = api.get_objects()
 ```

-After this call, `objects` will contain a `list` of `dict`s, where each `dict` contains data regarding a specific world.
-More information can be found on the wiki.
+After this call, `objects` will be a `dict`, where the key is the ID of the object, and the value is a `dict` which
+contains data specific to that object, such as resources contained in the object, which sovereign owns the object, etc. More information can be found on the wiki.

 ## Rate Limits